Paligo/xee/hacking.md

 Note that some features of the XSLT test runner such as passing in parameters are not yet working correctly; so if a test fails you may also want to suspect the test runner setup, not just the implementation.
+Like for the XPath conformance tests we intend to improve support for the testrunner incrementally.

 ### Adding XSLT functionality